- As low as $133/Night

 - Approximately 900 square feet

-Spend your vacation right in this striking two bedroom villa in the heart of Fripp Island.
+Spend your vacation right in this beautiful two bedroom villa in the heart of Fripp Island.
 The villa is equipped with a full kitchen, a screened in porch, kitchen table that seats six, and a intelligent TV in the living room and flat screen in the master bedroom.
 There are two full baths, one in the hall and one in the master bedroom.

 The master bedroom has a queen bed and the guest room has 2 twin beds.

-Back opens to the canal and broad marsh view, savor time fishing off the deck.
+Back opens to the canal and broad marsh view, appreciate time fishing off the deck.
 The beach access at the Beach Club is a short walk, just across the street.
 Close distance to tennis courts, food court, pool, bars, and more.

 We are glad to provide golf cart rental companies contact information, but we do not have a golf cart or guest cards.